 Tasteful murals will educate Gloucester residents about the connection between storm drains and the ocean and their ability to carry pollutants into the marine environment.
 Murals, such as the two shown above, have been implemented successfully across the country and have yielded positive results.

 Storm drain murals offer a unique and effective method to educate the public about storm drains and reduce the amount of pollution entering waterways.
 Murals are highly visible and contain an aesthetic quality that will catch the eye of any passerby, sparking an awareness towards marine debris and sense of stewardship for our local marine resources.

-Drain smART Design Ideas
+Drain smART Design Application

 The Gloucester Clean City Commission consists of local city of Gloucester members appointed by the Mayor and approved by the City Council.
 These committed and passionate individuals serve to keep the city of Gloucester beautiful by organizing and directing volunteer efforts, working with all city departments, and keeping the Mayor and appropriate city departments informed of the maintenance and beautification needs of public property.
 In particular, the GCCC has initiated numerous sustainability initiatives to fulfill their community beautification roles.

 Article On Community work: https://thegillnetter.com/5333/arts-culture/ghs-teen-artists-can-help-keep-our-oceans-clean/